mboraski/HastyMobile/README.md

 Development:

-    npm i -g exp // Installs exponent cli globally.
+    npm i -g expo // Installs exponent cli globally.

-    exp start --localhost
+    expo start --localhost

-    exp start --localhost --dev // For dev mode and additional logging
+    expo start --localhost --dev // For dev mode and additional logging

-    exp start --lan // For lan developing and use with phone
+    expo start --lan // For lan developing and use with phone

 In a separate terminal tab/window, run...

-    exp ios // For ios
+    expo ios // For ios

-    exp android --offline // For android offline
+    expo android --offline // For android offline

 Release:

-    exp build:ios // For build standalone app
+    expo build:ios // For build standalone app

-    exp publish // To publish to exp.host
+    expo publish // To publish to exp.host

 Avoid Tunnel use if possible.
 Always use securely as tunnel and lan are running on network